This article has been published as a book. It is now available as a paperback and also on Kindle :

 12. Biblical Theism and the Kingdom of God

 Jesus did not preach the gospel of salvation as we know it but the gospel of the Kingdom.
 The good news that Jesus preached was not heaven.
 The good news He preached is His Kingdom (Mk.1:14-15, Matt.4:23, Matt.9:35, Lk.8:1, Lk.16:16).
 He sent His disciples out to preach the same – His Kingdom (Lk.9:2 and 6).
 Not heaven.
 What is the difference between the gospel of salvation as we know it, and the gospel of the Kingdom that Jesus preached?
 The focus of the gospel of salvation as we know it, is heaven.
 We want to get everyone to heaven.
 With heaven as our focus, it is no wonder we are not concerned about what happens on earth.
 However, the focus of the gospel of the Kingdom is not heaven, but earth.
 Jesus taught us to pray, “Let Your Kingdom come and let Your will be done on earth as in heaven” (Matt.6:10).
-That tells us clearly that God wants His Kingdom to come and penetrate into every sphere and aspect of life on earth (government, education, business, the sciences, the arts, sports, etc. and even entertainment) so that He would be Lord of all.
+That tells us clearly that God wants His Kingdom to come and penetrate into every sphere and aspect of life on earth (family, government, education, economics, industry, business, the sciences, the arts, media, environment, sports, etc. and even entertainment) so that He would be Lord of all.
 He wants His Kingdom to rule both in the hearts of individuals as well as in every family, community, workplace and nation.

 Today most Christians talk about church but hardly ever about the Kingdom of God.
 Jesus however kept talking about the Kingdom of God.
 The Kingdom is not the church and the church is not the Kingdom.
 When Jesus talked about His Kingdom, it was not about church growth or about escaping the world to go to heaven, but about being a part of His kingdom on earth where He rules over every aspect of life on earth.
 Few Christians however have a worldview and vision of the Kingdom of God on earth.
 Every Sunday, billions of Christians in this world pray, “Let Your Kingdom come, Let Your will be done on earth as it is done in heaven”, but have little idea what that means.
 Many nations and people groups have been “reached” with the gospel.
 Souls are “saved” and churches are planted, but most fall short of the Biblical worldview of God’s Kingdom on earth.
 What is needed is a paradigm shift – from just evangelism and church planting, and focusing on church growth, to being agents of God’s kingdom advance on earth.